TheDarrenJoseph/AberWebMUD/README.md

 [![python-pylint-style](https://img.shields.io/badge/Python%20code%20style-pylint%20(PEP%208)-brightgreen.svg)](https://www.pylint.org/)

 ## Running the project
-1. You first need to satisfy python's dependencies, run 'sudo pip install -r requirements.txt' in the AberWebMUD folder
+1. You first need to satisfy python's dependencies, run 'sudo pip install -r requirements.txt' in the AberWebMUD/root folder
 2. Change your terminal directory to the server folder
 3. (Optional) JavaScript files are concatted into the client.js file, run build.sh in the scripts folder (there's a good chance this has already been done before a Git commit)